joaoDragado/think_scipy_stats/README.md

 ### Reference Links

-- Book's Main Site (along with linkd to all of the author's books) [Think Stats](http://www.greenteapress.com/thinkstats/)
+- Book's Main Site (along with links to all of the author's books) [Think Stats](http://www.greenteapress.com/thinkstats/)
 - Github Repository for the book's [original code](https://github.com/AllenDowney/ThinkStats2)
 - Allen B. Downey's personal blog [Probably Overthinking It](http://allendowney.blogspot.com/) ; contains observations on computational statistics , mini projects , and much more.